GlareDB/glaredb.github.io/cloud/billing.md

 ### How much does it cost?
 Are there any commitments?

 There is no minimum commitment.
-The plan is entirely pay for what you use.
+The plan is entirely pay-for-what-you-use.
 If your usage falls within the free limits, then you aren’t charged.

 - $7 per TB of data processed